DavidF-port/Portfolio/ledmatrix/README.md

 ## Custom 8×8 Matrix (LED + ESP32)

 ### Overview
 This is an 8×8 LED matrix audio spectrum visualizer built with an ESP32.
 Audio input from a microphone goes through a passive analog RC filter bank (4 bands), then through a digital moving average filter.
 The signal is displayed in real time on a hand-wired LED matrix controlled using shift registers and discrete transistors.
+The code for this is contained in the file "8x8LedMatrixCode.cpp".

 ### Features
 - Passive RC filter bank (4 frequency bands)